robik/commandr/README.md

  - **Validators**
    - Passed values can be checked for correctness
    - Simple process of creating custom validating logic
+   - Provided validators for common cases: `EnumValidator`, `FileSystemValidator` and `DelegateValidator`

 ## Getting Started